 Plant Medicine of the City: A seasonal diary by Rasheeqa Ahmad.
-What new tastes and experiences can transform our sense of what’s possible?
+What new tastes and experiences beyond our comfort zone can transform our sense of what’s possible?

 Thanks to everyone who made it to the programme we put together at FormaHQ and Peveril Gardens over the February half term.
 We appreciated your company defeating the Winter dank!
-Special thanks to contributors Ali Yellop, Design Print Bind, Ulijona Odišarija & Hannah Lefeuvre and Richard Court for being so generous with your time and sharing so much knowledge and inspiration!
-Documentation coming soon.
+Special thanks to contributors Ali Yellop, Design Print Bind, Ulijona Odišarija & Hannah Lefeuvre and Richard Court for being so generous with your time and sharing so much knowledge and inspiration.

 Thanks to everyone who came to the swap shop and screening event at FormaHQ (documentation is up here).
 It was great to meet everyone and reflect on notions of value, redistribution and mutual care with you.
 There was a surplus of donations (thank you) but it was perhaps the smaller swaps of things that still had value for both swappers that were most 💫 in defeating capitalism ; )